rrwick/DASCRUBBER-wrapper/README.md

 ## Method

 1. Convert reads to a FASTA file with PacBio-style headers.
     * It is assumed that the input reads are either FASTQ or FASTA (one line per sequence).
 Gzipped reads are okay.
+Multi-line-per-read FASTA files are not okay (I might get around to adding that later).
 2. Build a [Dazzler database](https://dazzlerblog.wordpress.com/2016/05/21/dbs-and-dams-whats-the-difference/) of the reads with [`fasta2DB`](https://dazzlerblog.wordpress.com/command-guides/dazz_db-command-guide/).
 3. Split the database with [`DBsplit`](https://dazzlerblog.wordpress.com/command-guides/dazz_db-command-guide/).
-    * Splitting seems to be necessary or else the `DASedit` command will fail.
+    * Splitting seems to be necessary or else the `DASedit` command will fail – I'm not sure why.
 4. [Find all read-read overlaps](https://dazzlerblog.wordpress.com/2014/07/10/dalign-fast-and-sensitive-detection-of-all-pairwise-local-alignments/) with [`daligner`](https://dazzlerblog.wordpress.com/command-guides/daligner-command-reference-guide/).
-    * This is the slowest and most memory hungry step of the process.
+    * This is the slowest and most memory-hungry step of the process.
 5. [Mask repeats](https://dazzlerblog.wordpress.com/2016/04/01/detecting-and-soft-masking-repeats/) with [`REPmask`](https://dazzlerblog.wordpress.com/command-guides/damasker-commands/).
     * See the [Parameters](#parameters) section for details on the repeat depth threshold.
 6. Find tandem repeats with [`datander`](https://dazzlerblog.wordpress.com/command-guides/damasker-commands/).
 7. Mask tandem repeats with [`TANmask`](https://dazzlerblog.wordpress.com/command-guides/damasker-commands/).
 8. Find [intrinsic quality values](https://dazzlerblog.wordpress.com/2015/11/06/intrinsic-quality-values/) with [`DASqv`](https://dazzlerblog.wordpress.com/command-guides/dascrubber-command-guide/).
 9. [Trim reads and split chimeras](https://dazzlerblog.wordpress.com/2017/04/22/1344/) with [`DAStrim`](https://dazzlerblog.wordpress.com/command-guides/dascrubber-command-guide/).
+    * See the [Parameters](#parameters) section for details on the good and bad quality thresholds.
 10. Patch low-quality regions of reads with [`DASpatch`](https://dazzlerblog.wordpress.com/command-guides/dascrubber-command-guide/).
 11. Produce a new database of scrubbed reads with [`DASedit`](https://dazzlerblog.wordpress.com/command-guides/dascrubber-command-guide/).
 12. Extract a FASTA of scrubbed reads with [`DB2fasta`](https://dazzlerblog.wordpress.com/command-guides/dazz_db-command-guide/).